SherineAwad/bitbybit/somatics.rst

 Creating panel of normals::

-first we need to create a `NORMALS.list` file that contains the name of the normal vcfs perceded by -V :
+first we need to create a `NORMALS.list` file that contains the name of the normal vcfs perceded by -V

+literalinclude:: NORMALS.list
-	-V normal1.vcf
+	:-V normal1.vcf
-	-V normal2.vcf
+	:-V normal2.vcf
-	-V normal3.vcf
+	:-V normal3.vcf

 Then we create the panel of normals as follows::